“Biking in the middle of the lane like that sure looks dangerous.”

 “You’re supposed to ride single-file.”

-Florida law allows bicyclists to travel two-abreast, provided doing so does not impede traffic.
+Every state in the Union except Nebraska allows bicyclists to travel two-abreast, provided doing so does not impede other traffic.
 On streets where the lane is not wide enough the share, a solo bicyclist is allowed to ride in the middle of the lane anyway, so the presence of another bicyclist to her right is of little consequence.

 “Bicyclists don’t pay gas taxes, and shouldn’t be allowed on roads.”